monktastic/blog/pages/quantum/measurement.md

 If you accept MWI and not collapse, then you must also accept that this "moment of truth" happens with *you*.
 You are the *only observer in your branch of the universe* -- i.e., in the world[8].

+Not quite solipsism, but not very far, either.

+---

+### Other possibilities

+Our picture would be incomplete without mentioning the possibility that QM is wrong, and some modification is needed.
+This is the idea behind theories like [de Broglie - Bohm](https://en.wikipedia.org/wiki/De_Broglie%E2%80%93Bohm_theory).
+None of these is very popular yet.

 ---